Positive Energy Fund

 Be Part of the Solution

-Millersville University is converting building energy savings into human energy by using dollars from utility rebates to fund faculty-, staff- and student-led projects that will contribute positively to local and global communities using the structure of the Global Goals for Sustainable Development.
+Millersville University is converting building energy savings into human energy by using dollars from utility rebates and the Lombardo Welcome Center's energy savings to fund faculty-, staff- and student-led projects that contribute positively to local and global communities using the structure of the Global Goals for Sustainable Development.

 Positive Energy Committee